Bishopsgate: Street

 The street called Bishopsgate (formerly Bishopsgate Street), which takes its name from the Gate, is the main thoroughfare of the Ward.
-It is a stretch of the originally Roman Ermine Street (now the A10) between Gracechurch Street and Norton Folgate, taking the name Bishopsgate only within the historical area the Ward.
+It is a stretch of the originally Roman Ermine Street (now the A10) between Gracechurch Street and Norton Folgate, taking the name Bishopsgate only within the historical area of the ward.

 Although it takes its name from the gate, the road pre-dates the building of the London Wall which was built in the late second or early third centuries.
 Ermine Street (sometimes called the Old North Road) connected London to Cambridge, Lincoln, York and other towns and cities.

 History

 Early history

-In the Roman period it was illegal to bury the dead within the city, so cemeteries were established outside the City gates.
-There were large burial grounds outside Bishopsgate, on both side of Ermine Street.The Wards of London appear to have taken shape in the 11th century, before the Norman Conquest.
-Their administrative, judicial and military purpose made them equivalent to Hundreds in the countryside.
-The primary purpose of Wards like Bishopsgate, which included a gate, appears to be the defence of the gate, as gates were the weakest points in any fortification.
+In the Roman period it was illegal to bury the dead within the city, so cemeteries were established outside the city gates.
+There were large burial grounds outside Bishopsgate, on both side of Ermine Street.

+The wards of London appear to have taken shape in the 11th century, before the Norman Conquest.
+Their administrative, judicial and military purpose made them equivalent to hundreds in the countryside.
+The primary purpose of wards like Bishopsgate, which included a gate, appears to be the defence of the gate, as gates were the weakest points in any fortification.

-The earliest origins of the Wards reach back further than the 11th century but their emergence and evolution is uncertain and any narrative conjectural.
-The Ward may have developed from the Soke of Bishopsgate, a set of rights, and possibly land, held by the Bishop of London over an area to the east of the River Walbrook.
+The earliest origins of the wards reach back further than the 11th century but their emergence and evolution is uncertain and any narrative conjectural.
+The ward may have developed from the Soke of Bishopsgate, a set of rights, and possibly land, held by the Bishop of London over an area to the east of the River Walbrook.
 The Bishop may have been granted the land and rights in order to promote growth in the under-developed part of the city east of the Walbrook.
-Outside the Wall the Walbrook formed the boundary between the Soke of Bishopsgate to the east and the Soke of Cripplegate on the other side of the brook.
+Outside the wall the Walbrook formed the boundary between the Soke of Bishopsgate to the east and the Soke of Cripplegate on the other side of the brook.

 Bishopsgate may have originally included the area that subsequently became known as Lime Street Ward.

-The Domesday Survey of 1086 did not cover London, but a landholding called Bishopsgate is recorded nearby, this may have been the property later known as Norton Folgate.
+The Domesday Survey of 1086 did not cover London, but a landholding called Bishopsgate is recorded nearby; this may have been the property later known as Norton Folgate.